othmar52/instrupella/README.md

   - [x] make beatgrid bars for quarter notes brighter
   - [x] replace ascii chars with svg (🡅, &#129093;, &#129095;, &#9658;, ...)
   - [x] ensure sniff-audio-play-button has no selectable text (maybe solved by replace with svg)
-  - [ ] change default zoom on mobile devices from 400 to 500 px / sec
+  - [x] change default zoom from 400 to 500 px / sec
   - [ ] compatibility to file:/// protocol (tracklist fetch + reload)
   - [x] hide / smaller size for a few control elements in case midi controller is connected
+  - [ ] but don't hide elements on large viewports
   - [x] observe & handle midi controller connect/disconnect during runtime
   - [x] force landscape orientation on mobile chrome
+  - [x] force fullscreen when "added to home screen"
   - [x] display viewport dimensions in settings
   - [x] hide blazing baton when we dont have an incoming MIDI clock
   - [x] hide midi learn button until midi learn is implemented